anniewanguiux/meetup-design/README.md

 Selected Design Resources

-Meetup Design is my own collections of quality resources and tools that I think which can be useful for other UI/UX designers/web developers.
+Meetup Design is my own collections of quality resources and tools that I think can be useful for other UI/UX designers/web developers.